Terry Edward Moore

 The Seattle Times called his performances as Billy in Billy Bishop Goes to War at the Bathhouse Theater and in Howards End at Book-It as “stellar performances” in their respective years.

-His performances with Thalia have included Brian in A Day in the Death of Joe Egg, Piet in A Lesson From Aloes, Richard in Sorry, Carl in The Impossibility of Now, and Thyrsis in When Love Speaks, and Jan in Small Mouth Sounds.
+His performances with Thalia have included Brian in A Day in the Death of Joe Egg, Piet in A Lesson From Aloes, Richard in Sorry, Carl in The Impossibility of Now, Thyrsis in When Love Speaks, and Jan in Small Mouth Sounds.